 b.
 Most materials may be checked out for a three-week period.
 MCL may assign different loan limits for designated collections.
 Some items are available for in-library use only.

 c.
 Adult DVDs may not be checked out on a child’s library card.

 a.
-Items may be renewed up to two times for the original loan period.
+Items may be renewed up to five times for the original loan period.

 b.
 Materials for which there is an active reserve cannot be renewed.